I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

-Are you wondering if your butterfly arms are letting your stroke down?
-Discover what you need to do to get them in sync with the rest of your swimming stroke.
+Are you wondering if your butterfly stroke arm movement is letting your stroke down?
+Discover what you need to do to get your arms in sync with the rest of your swimming stroke.

-Butterfly arms are a continuous simultaneous movement that require assistance from the undulating body movement.
+Butterfly stroke arm movement is a continuous simultaneous movement that requires assistance from the undulating body movement.
 Correct arm technique keeps the leg kick and body movement balanced.

 FREE EBOOK: all of the technique tips here can be found in my 'Butterfly Stroke Technique' book, along with a couple of bonus drills to help you perfect some essential parts of the stroke.